LorenzoRinaldi/swbw/README.md

 4. Run only the database sections you need.
 	The available versions, years, systems, GWP factors, and electricity labels are defined in `database_properties.py`.

-5. Merge the exported results.
+5. Convert the monetary results to physical units.
-	Run the final notebook cell or execute `merge.py` to combine all per-database CSVs into `export/combined_results.csv`.
+	The notebook converts all selected monetary estimates to `g/kWh` using the electricity-price table in `support/Electricity_Prices.xlsx`, harmonises country codes, and writes the combined table to `emission factors/physical_efs.csv`.

+6. Generate Figure 2.
+	The plotting cell loads `physical_efs.csv`, maps each source to the plotting labels used in the manuscript, and creates the 4-panel comparison figure.

+7. Export high-resolution figures.
+	The final notebook cell saves the current figure to `export/figures/` in `svg`, `jpg`, and `tiff` formats.

 ## Outputs

 - Per-database CSV files named from database, table, version, system, and year
-- `export/combined_results.csv`, a merged table with units harmonised to `kg/EUR`
+- `emission factors/physical_efs.csv`, a merged table harmonised to `g/kWh`
+- High-resolution figure exports in `export/figures/`

 ## Adapting the repository